theasci/jasminejsx/README.md

 # Overview

-A version of Jasmine that works with Adobe ExtendScript.
-ExtendScript is a JavaScript variant that allows you to create and run scripts that extend Adobe's suite of create products.
+A version of [jasmine](https://jasmine.github.io) that works with Adobe ExtendScript.
+ExtendScript is a JavaScript variant that allows you to create and run scripts that extend Adobe's Creative Suite.

 # Environment

 This has been developed and tested on Mac OS X 10.14.5 machine with Adobe InDesign CC 2019.
 All but the command line `test/run` (described below) should work on other platforms.

+This uses an old version of [jasmine v2.5](https://jasmine.github.io/2.5/introduction) since ExtendScript is so old.

 # Installation